Episode Show Notes

 Transcript

 Mike Siciliano [00:00:07] Welcome back to another episode of our Eagle Perspective Podcast.
-I’m Mike Siciliano, Dean of Students of the Upper School.
+I’m Mike Siciliano, Dean of Students of the High School.
 We have a real treat today.
 I am joined by some experts in child and adolescent development, Sissy Goff and David Thomas.
 Welcome to you both.

 Sissy Goff [00:00:21] Thank you for having us.